velexi-research/VLXI-Cookiecutter-Research/README.markdown

 1 Overview
 ----------

-This project scaffolding is intended to support data science projects that utilize Jupyter notebooks for experimentation and reporting.
-The design of the scaffolding is based on the blog article
+This project template is intended to support data science projects that utilize Jupyter notebooks for experimentation and reporting.
+The design of the template is based on the blog article
 ["Jupyter Notebook Best Practices for Data Science"][#whitmore-2016] by Jonathan Whitmore.